 The Institut Pasteur de Nouvelle-Calédonie is a leading partner of the Government of New Caledonia, to develop research linked to public health priorities and health issues.

 The close partnerships with the local health authorities and Hospital Centers allow the development of translational research programs.
-They are centered on the major infectious challenges encountered in the country and in the Pacific area, ie. arboviruses, leptospirosis and antimicrobial resistance in a “One Health” approach.
-As a concrete example, IPNC contributes to the implementation of the World Mosquito Program (WMP), an international field program based on the dispersion of Wolbacchia infected mosquitos aiming at protecting local communities from dengue.
+They are centred on the major infectious challenges encountered in the country and in the Pacific area, for example arboviruses, leptospirosis and antimicrobial resistance in a “One Health” approach.
+As a concrete example, the institute contributes to the implementation of the World Mosquito Program (WMP), an international field program based on the dispersion of Wolbacchia infected mosquitos aiming at protecting local communities from dengue.

-For more information, visit the IPNC official website.
+For more information, visit the Institut Pasteur de Nouvelle-Calédonie’s official website.